Thaonguyennnee/Violence-Detection-using-3D-Convolutional-Neural-Networks/README.md

     pip install -r requirements.txt
     ```

+## Usage

-3. Configure your dataset and pretrained model path in
+1. Configure your dataset and pre-trained model path in
 [mypath.py]().

-4. Testing:
+2. Testing:

-    To train the model, please do:
+    To test the model, please do:
     ```Shell
+    python inference.py
+    ```

+3. Training:
+   To test the model, please do:
+    ```Shell
     python train.py
     ```

-## Usage

-Provide instructions on how to use your project.

 ## Webapp